 Jenny has been named "Mentor of the Year" at the Women of the Future Awards, been awarded a President and Rector's Award for Outstanding Contribution to Teaching Excellence, as well as the Imperial College Medal for outstanding leadership.

-Neil has had a 25-year career in human resources in the private, public and not-for-profit sectors.
-He is currently HR director at the Centre for Agriculture and Biosciences International (CABI), a science-based intergovernmental organisation (IGO) spanning 45-member countries and with global operations.
+Neil has over 30 years' experience in HR in the private, public and not-for-profit sectors.
+He is currently HR Director for CABI, a science-based intergovernmental organisation (IGO) with 48 member countries and a global network of offices.

 Prior to this, Neil was Head of HR Strategy at the Department for Environment, Food and Rural Affairs (DEFRA), Group HR Director at Dairy Crest Ltd and Director of Personnel at Napier University, Edinburgh.
 He has also held senior HR posts at Pfizer, Kingfisher Plc and Scottish & Newcastle.